pganssle-talks/pytexas-2020-upstream-bugs/0000/03/04/wrapper-functions.md

 Notes:

-You can say that you'll eventually go remove all the hacks, but just in case, you can try to minimize the scope of your hack by building in an expiration for the hack; if possible, you can detect at runtime whether the hack is needed, and apply if and only if you do.
+Of course, you can say that you'll eventually go remove all the hacks, but just in case, you can try to minimize the scope of your hack by building in an expiration; if possible, you can detect at runtime whether the hack is needed, and apply it if and only if you do!
+This is something I'm calling opportunistic upgrading, and it gets more and more useful as the fixes get more and more hacky.

+S: 30s
+T: 8:30

 --